lucaderosso/AV0/README.md

 ![Detail AV0](https://github.com/lucaderosso/AV0/blob/master/images/detail_001.jpg)

-this is the main device responsible for generating and controlling visuals.
+This is the main device responsible for generating and controlling visuals.
 For more information on this device see the section below called *The AV0 Device*.
 <br>
 <br>
 #### Sounds